sboo-cloud/swot-hydrology-analysis/README.md

 - Data files are not included due to size and/or licensing constraints
-- File paths in scripts must be updated to run locally
+- File paths in scripts must be updated
-- Intermediate steps (e.g., date assignment) were performed in Excel as part of preprocessing
+- Intermediate steps (e.g., adding dates to the top row in excel before script 2) were performed in Excel as part of preprocessing